emirmoc/grammaticalnumber/README.md

 # grammaticalnumber
 "1 čovjek", "3 čovjeka", "5 ljudi".

-A function for determining whether a number (integer or floating point) is singular, plural, or paucal.
+A function for determining whether a number (integer or floating point) should be treated as singular, plural, or paucal.

 In Slavic languages such as Bosnian, Croatian, and Serbian, certain numbers (2, 3, 4) have a different grammatical form from other plural values.
 This form is called paucal.